-File: GBEE* - Staff Use of the Internet and Electronic Communications
+File: GBEE - Staff Use of Technology

 NOTE: Colorado school districts are required by law to adopt a policy on this subject and the law contains some specific direction as to the policy content or language.
 This sample policy contains the content/language that CASB believes best meets the intent of the law.
 However, the district should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.

-The Board of Education supports the use of the Internet and electronic communications by staff to improve teaching and learning through interpersonal communication, access to information, research, training and collaboration and dissemination of successful educational practices, methods and materials.
+The Board of Education supports the use of technology by staff to improve teaching and learning through interpersonal communication, access to information, research, training, collaboration and dissemination of successful educational practices, methods and materials.

-To protect students from material and information that is obscene, child pornography or otherwise harmful to minors, as defined by the Board, technology that blocks or filters such material and information has been installed on all district computers having Internet or electronic communications access.
+To protect students from material and information that is obscene, pornographic, or otherwise harmful to minors, as defined by the Board, technology that blocks or filters such material and information has been installed on all district computers having Internet or electronic communications access.
 Blocking or filtering technology may be disabled by a supervising teacher or school administrator, as necessary, for purposes of bona fide research or other educational projects being conducted by staff members over the age of 18.

-No expectation of privacy
+No Expectation of Privacy

 District technology devices are owned by the district and are intended for educational purposes and district business at all times.
-Staff members shall have no expectation of privacy when using district technology devices.
+Staff members have no expectation of privacy when using district technology devices.
 The district reserves the right to monitor, inspect, copy, review and store (at any time and without prior notice) all usage of district technology devices, including all Internet and electronic communications access and transmission/receipt of materials and information.
-All material and information accessed/received through district technology devices shall remain the property of the school district.
+All material and information accessed/received through district technology devices is the property of the school district.

-Public records
+Public Records

 Electronic communications sent and received by district employees may be considered a public record subject to public disclosure or inspection under the Colorado Open Records Act.
-All employee electronic communications shall be monitored to ensure that all public electronic communication records are retained, archived and destroyed in accordance with applicable law.
+All employee electronic communications must be monitored to ensure that all public electronic communication records are retained, archived and destroyed in accordance with applicable law.

-Unauthorized and unacceptable uses
+Unauthorized and Unacceptable Uses

 Because technology and ways of using technology are constantly evolving, every unacceptable use of district technology devices cannot be specifically described in policy.
 Therefore, examples of unacceptable uses include, but are not limited to, the following.